-Whether you're looking to figure out what to grill, or what type of grill to grill it on, you're in the right place.
+Whether you're looking to figure out what to cook, or what type of model, you're in the right place.
 Read on, hungry friends, and fasten your taste buds.
 This is where your epic foray into flavor begins.

 Deciding on how to buy something is always a tricky issue.
 Usually you start with some kind of price ceiling and go from there.
 Unfortunately, sometimes the ceiling you set is a little arbitrary.
 You still might end up spending more than what you need for what you want to do.
 If it's a gas grill you're after, start here before you even think about money.